Echoing Green Fellowship

 National committee interview: Yes

 Selection process: The Echoing Green Fellowship selection process is highly competitive.
 Applicants progress through three application stages with eliminations after each phase.
-By the end of the process, Echoing Green will have narrowed the 2500+ applications to 12-20 fellowships.
-The 2015 finalists will begin their fellowship July 2015 and continue until June 30, 2017.
-Applicants will be evaluated on the following criteria during the course of the selection process:
+By the end of the process, Echoing Green will have narrowed the 2500+ applications to 30 fellowships.
+The finalists will begin their fellowship in July and continue until June 30 of the following year.